jangsa/share/SecretNFTs/secretnft_abs.md

 Both nullify the propertie's effect forever or tentatively in order that the value of token is secured.

 What I'm suggesting here is on-demand sealing.
-Functional assets should be available unless it is sealed.
+Functional real assets should be available unless it is sealed.

 ![seal's picture](https://www.ecomare.nl/wp-content/uploads/2017/04/ill-gewone-zeehond-2010-10sw.jpg "seal")